Min Festival

 Symbol of Fertility

-Male deities as vehicles for fertility and potency rose to prevalence at the emergence of widespread agriculture.
+Male deities as vehicles for fertility and potency rose to prevalence with the emergence of widespread agriculture.
 Male Egyptians would work in agriculture, making bountiful harvests a male-centred occasion.
-Thus, male gods of virility such as Osiris and Min were more developed.
+Thus, male gods of virility, such as Osiris and Min, were more developed.
 Fertility was not associated with only women but with men, even increasing the role of the male in childbirth.
 As a god of male sexual potency, ancient Egyptians honoured him during the coronation rites of the New Kingdom.

 Min Festival

-During the festival, the Pharaoh was expected to sow his seed—generally thought to have been planting seeds.
-Although there have been controversial suggestions that the Pharaoh was expected to demonstrate that he could ejaculate—and thus ensure the annual flooding of the Nile.
+During the Min festival, the Pharaoh was expected to sow his seed—generally thought to have been planting seeds.
+However, there have been controversial suggestions that the Pharaoh was expected to demonstrate that he could ejaculate—and thus ensure the annual flooding of the Nile.
 At the beginning of the harvest season, priests took his image out of the temple and brought it to the fields in the festival of the departure of Min, the Min Festival.
-They blessed the harvest and played games naked in his honour, the most important of which was the climbing of a vast (tent) pole.
-This four-day festival is evident from the great festival list at the temple of Ramses III at Medinet Habu.
+They blessed the harvest and played games naked in his honour, the most important of which was climbing a vast (tent) pole.
+This four-day festival is evident from the excellent festival list at the temple of Ramses III at Medinet Habu.

 Cult